 |Leadership of Catch-Up Funding|

-For 2017/2018, the delivery model for the Nurture Group has changed, with specialist staffing provided by English and Maths.
+The delivery model for the Nurture Group changed in 2017/2018 with specialist staffing provided by English and Maths.
 Craig Orwin, Curriculum Leader Maths and Heather Walls, Curriculum Leader English, oversee this provision for their respective areas.

-All of this work is overseen by our Pupil Premium Governor who holds us to account throughout the year.
+All of this work is overseen by the Leadership Committee of our Governing Body who hold us to account throughout the year.

 |We have identified the following barriers to the progress of these students: